33ronak/10-bit_DAC-sky130/README.md

 ### 2-bit DAC

-The subcircuit of switch was used for designing of 2-bit DAC; the circuit diagram is as shown below:
+The subcircuit of switch was used for designing of 2-bit DAC, the circuit diagram is as shown below:

 ![2bitDAC](https://github.com/33ronak/10-bit_DAC-sky130/blob/main/IMAGES/Circut%20Diagram(eSim)/2-bit.png?raw=true)
 The result of transient analysis and the ngspice output of the 2-bit DAC is shown below: